 At the appropriate time, we will work with you to agree a suitable plot, according to your wishes.
 After the ceremony every family will receive a copy of the plan showing the position of a relevant grave.
 All our plots are in similar situations, in the same area of land, and they all are part of the creation of the nature reserve.

 The exception is when a double plot is reserved – after the first use, the second plot is retained adjacent to the first.
 We do not offer double depth plots.

 As we get older many of us wish to get our affairs in order.
 Writing a will and a set of advance decision documents (these used to be called living wills) is a good start.
 Some people take this one step further and want to plan their funeral and pay for it in advance.
 Most do this to secure the send off they want and to make sure they do not leave a burden or worry for their family.
 Money in funeral related saving plans are not counted as part of an estate, ie they are tax and means-test exempt.

-Our fully inclusive fees compare very favourably with other provision. £970 for a single burial (2016 price) including the maintenance fund contribution, the grave preparation and administration fee and the provision of a tree.
+Our fully inclusive fees compare very favourably with other provision. £1,235 for a single burial including the grave preparation and administration fee and the provision of a tree.
 We do not penalise anyone from outside our area with multiple fees as other cemeteries do, we have one price for everyone.